Decontamination in Hospitals and Healthcare

 Part 3 Decontamination of surgical instruments and endoscopes

-22. An overview of current decontamination practices for surgical instruments and medical devices
+An overview of current decontamination practices of surgical instruments and medical devices

+An overview of the Choice Framework for local Policy and Procedures (CFPP) for decontamination of surgical instruments

+An overview of new technologies for the decontamination of surgical instruments and the quantification of protein residues: low-pressure radiofrequency (RF) gas-plasma decontamination and epifluorescence scanning (EFSCAN) detection

-23. Review of current and novel cleaning technologies for assessing protein contamination on surgical instruments
+Efficacy of current and novel cleaning technologies (ID Box) for assessing protein contamination on surgical instruments

 Description